corrode/corrode.github.io/content/blog/ugly/index.md

 Granted, our code has gotten quite a bit more verbose again.
 But in comparison to the original code, the verbosity has a purpose: it marks the various bits and pieces of our code that can go wrong.
-We agency to decide how to handle these errors gracefully on the call site rather than silently ignoring them.
+We have agency to decide how to handle these errors gracefully on the call site rather than silently ignoring them.

 Some errors are harder to handle than others.
 For example, we can choose to skip invalid lines, or we could decide to return a collection of all the errors we encountered while parsing the file.